-- Vitomax boilers must be stored in enclosed rooms, free from weather influences under dry conditions. - The room temperatures must not fall below or exceed the following values: 0 °C to +50 °C. - In its delivered condition the boiler is protected as standard on the water side with dummy flanges or caps against the ingress of foreign matter. - 4.
+- Vitomax boilers must be stored in enclosed rooms, free from weather influences under dry conditions. - 2.
+The room temperature must not fall below 0 °C nor exceed +50 °C. - In its delivered condition the boiler is protected as standard on the water side with dummy flanges or caps against the ingress of foreign matter. - 4.
 Remove the shipping packaging to prevent the formation of condensate.

-- To prevent corrosion in the non-pressurised state, observe the following if the boiler is stored longer than for 4 weeks: - Protect the interior of the boiler on the flue gas and on the water side with a desiccant, e.g. silica gel, against moisture. - The amount of desiccant depends on the boiler volume. - Check the effectiveness of the desiccant regularly.
-See the details provided by the desiccant manufacturer - Ensure that the desiccant does not come into contact with the boiler material (e.g. through suspended fixing). - Preserve the dry flue gas side with a thin film of graphite or boiled oil. - Instead of the moisture extraction on the flue gas side by means of a desiccant, a drier with air circulation can also be connected.
+To prevent corrosion in the non-pressurised state, observe the following if the boiler is stored for longer than 4 weeks:

+- Protect the interior of the boiler against moisture on the flue gas side and on the DHW side with a desiccant, e.g. silica gel. - The amount of desiccant depends on the boiler volume.

+- Check the effectiveness of the desiccant regularly.
+See the details provided by the desiccant manufacturer. - Ensure that the desiccant does not come into contact with the boiler material (e.g. through suspended fixing). - Preserve the dry flue gas side with a thin film of graphite or boiled oil. - Instead of the moisture extraction on the flue gas side by means of a desiccant; a dryer with air circulation can also be connected.